Gospel of John Intro

 John's Gospel is structured around seven miraculous signs that Jesus performed, each increasing in scale and significance:

-1. Turning Water into Wine at the wedding in Cana (John 2:1-11)
+1. Turning Water into Wine at the Wedding in Cana (John 2:1-11)

 2. Healing an Official's Son (John 4:46-54)